 From Inspiration Point we continued up the mountain a little further through what is known as Cascade Canyon.
 We had not seen much wildlife on the hike, but in Cascade Canyon we saw many, many marmots.
 Some were eating, others were just lying in the sun.

+Shortly after, we decided to head back.
+We were all tired, hungry, and pretty sweaty.
+Luckily, the Park had boats going back and forth across the lake, so we only had to walk about a mile and a half to the boat dock.
+When we got there, a nice guy named Matt let us onto the boat.
+The ride across was much better than walking another two and a half miles and the view of the lake was great the entire way across.
 After our nap, we drove back to the Indian Arts Museum where we finished up the exhibit we had been looking at the day before.
 The museum was nice and had plenty of cool artifacts (notably, a tomahawk turned into a peace pipe).

 We left the museum around 5:30 and headed towards the exit of the Park.
 On our way out, we decided to check on our baby birds, baby fox, and baby owl that we had seen the day before.
 As we drove towards Mormon Row, we saw a line of cars on the side of the road and looked around for an animal.
 Once again, it was a grizzly!
 It looked similar to the one we had seen on our second day and it was near the same place, but there was no way of knowing if it was the same bear.